all-junks/Frapoppe/README.md

 A Catppuccin-based (Original Catppuccin theme by Fausto-Korpsvart, based on the Catppuccin community theme) for Pop!_OS lovers like me.
 This was built all because the COSMIC Epoch DE was WAY too unstable for my Pop!_OS, but the only thing I liked in my horribly & mistakenly installed DE was the theme itself.
 So I decided to build this theme, just for you all & the best part is that you don't need to live with a terrible testing DE (No offence to System76 BTW)

 This theme's accent is based on the Catppuccin Frappé Sky accent theme

+## How to install theme (using ba(sh) / ./) (RECOMMENDED AS ITS MOST SAFEST):-

+· Open terinal & type:-
+<pre>git clone https://github.com/all-junks/Frapoppe.git; cd Frapoppe; chmod 755 install.sh; chmod +x install.sh; ./install.sh</pre>
+  OR
+<pre>git clone https://github.com/all-junks/Frapoppe.git; cd Frapoppe; chmod 755 install.sh; chmod +x install.sh; bash install.sh </pre>
+  OR
+<pre>git clone https://github.com/all-junks/Frapoppe.git; cd Frapoppe; chmod 755 install.sh; chmod +x install.sh; sh install.sh</pre>

+### NOTE:- You may need to restart / logout-login to your system before applying the theme

+## How to install theme (manually) (SECOND MOST RECOMMENDED AS IT MAY NOT WORK IN ALL DISTROS):-

+· Open terminal & type:-
+<pre>git clone https://github.com/all-junks/Frapoppe.git; cd Frapoppe; mv Frapoppe-(theme) ~/.themes/</pre>

+### NOTE:- You may need to restart / logout-login to your system before applying the theme

+### NOTE:- If there is no <code>themes</code> folder, create it

+## How to install theme (manually) (MAY DAMAGE YOUR SYSTEM IF YOU'RE NOT CAREFUL):-

+· Open terminal & type:-
+<pre>git clone https://github.com/all-junks/Frapoppe.git; cd Frapoppe; sudo mv Frapoppe-(theme) /usr/share/themes/</pre>

+OR

+· Open your file manager & move/copy the <code>Frapoppe-(theme)</code> folder to <code>/usr/share/themes/ </code> directory

+### NOTE:- You may need to restart / logout-login to your system before applying the theme

+## Credits:-

+Thanks to Fausto-Korpsvart for making the original theme.
+I am NOT affiliated with Fausto-Korpsvart nor the Catppuccin community, I just wanted to give everyone a modification of Fausto-Korpsvart's theme

+## 💕 Thanks a lot for using my theme! ❤️